pytorch/torchchat/README.md

 ./scripts/prepare.sh $MODEL_DOWNLOAD
 ```

-### Supported Models
+## Supported Models

 While we strive to support a broad range of models, we can't test all models.
 Consequently, we classify supported models as tested ✅,
 work in progress 🚧 and not tested.
 We invite community contributions of both new models, as well as test reports.

-Some common models are recognized by torchat based on their filename (`Transformer.from_name()`).
-For models not recognized based
+Some common models are recognized by torchat based on their filename (we use the model constructor `Transformer.from_name()`).
+We derive this name from the last component of the pathname specified
+for the model, i.e., the name of the directory in which the model weights are specified and we perform a fuzzy match against a table of known model architectures.
+Alternatively, you can specify the index into that table with the option `--params-table ${INDEX}` where the index is the dictionary key in the `transformer_configs`
+dictionary specified [here](https://github.com/pytorch/torchat/blob/main/model.py#L85).
+For our running example with the stories15M model, this would be expressed as
+`--params-table stories15M`.
+(We use the model constructor `Transformer.from_table()`)

-on the filename, you can construct a model by initializing the `ModelArgs` dataclass that controls model construction from a parameter json
+For models not specified not in the list of "known configurations", you can construct the model by initializing the `ModelArgs` dataclass that controls model construction from a parameter json
-specified using the `params-path ${PARAMS_PATH}` containing the appropriate model parameters.
+specified using the `params-path ${PARAMS_PATH}` containing the appropriate model parameters to initialize the ModelArgs for the model.
+(We use the model constructor `Transformer.from_params()`)

+The parameter file will should be in JSON format specifying thee parameters.
+You can find the Model Args data class in [`model.py`](https://github.com/pytorch/torchat/blob/main/model.py#L22).

+The final way to initialize a torchat model from a GGUF format, a new file format for storing models.
+You load a GGUF model with the option --load_gguf ${MODELNAME}.gguf`.
+Presently, the F16, F32, Q4_0, and Q6_K formats are supported and converted into native torch-chat models.
+Please refer to section *Loading GGUF* for details.

+You may also dequantize GGUF models with the GGUF quantize tool, and then load and requantize with torchat native quantization options.
+(Please note that quantizing and dequantizing is a lossy process, and you will get the best results by starting with the original unquantized model checkpoint, not a previsoul;y quantized and thend equantized model.)

 | Model | tested | eager | torch.compile | AOT Inductor | ET Runtime | Fits on Mobile |
 |-----|--------|-------|-----|-----|-----|-----|